Dynamic composition

 ### Understanding the Activate Lifecycle

 Composed components can implement an `activate` method that runs when the component is created and whenever the `model` changes.
-This is perfect for initialization and data updates:
+Use it for initialization and data updates:

 ```typescript